pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 Sources of information used, which also give further details;
 * Catalogue/display text: Royal Cornwall Museum, Truro; Shipwreck Treasure Museum, Charlestown
 * Chynoweth, J, 1968.
-The Wreck of the St Anthony.
-Journal of the Royal Institution of Cornwall New Series **4**, 385-406
+The Wreck of the St Anthony. *Journal of the Royal Institution of Cornwall* New Series **4**, 385-406
 * Historic England designation description, Protected Wreck 1000067
 * Historic England archive, Protected Wrecks licensed divers’ reports
-* Randall, A, n.d.
-The Wreck of the St. Anthony, 1527.
-TS article
+* Randall, A, n.d. *The Wreck of the St. Anthony*, 1527.
+Typescript article

 ### Photographs

 ![Surf at Fishing Cove pounding over the remains of the ‘St Anthony’, shot by Anthony Randall who explored and researched the wreck some 50 years ago](website-images/1-Surf-at-Fishing-Cove.jpg)
-*Surf at Fishing Cove pounding over the remains of the ‘St Anthony’, shot by Anthony Randall who explored and researched the wreck some 50 years ago (~1973).*
+*Surf at Fishing Cove pounding over the remains of the ‘St Anthony’, shot by Anthony Randall who explored and researched the wreck some 40 years ago (in the 1980s).*

 ![Cornish church historian Jo Mattingly at the project event in Gunwalloe Church.
 Jo is highlighting part of the church screen attributed to the St Anthony wreck, built into a door ─ with the help of a divers’ torch from Kevin Camidge of CISMAS.](website-images/2-JM-talk-Gunwalloe-screen.jpg)
 *Cornish church historian Jo Mattingly at the project event in Gunwalloe Church.
 Jo is highlighting part of the church screen attributed to the St Anthony wreck, built into a door ─ with the help of a divers’ torch from Kevin Camidge of CISMAS.*

 ![Fellow church specialist John Allan of Exeter shares observations of marks where the Gunwalloe Church screen once stood.
 The screen may have been paid for by the extraordinary rich salvage from the 1527 wreck of the St Anthony.](website-images/3-JA-and-church-screen-scar.jpg)
-*Fellow church specialist John Allan of Exeter shares observations of marks where the Gunwalloe Church screen once stood.
+*Fellow church archaeology specialist John Allan of Exeter shares observations of marks where the Gunwalloe Church screen once stood.
 The screen may have been paid for by the extraordinary rich salvage from the 1527 wreck of the St Anthony.*

 ![Anthony Randall’s photo of an ornamental candlestick with lion supporters at the base, the lions closely resembling others he found at the wreck of the St Anthony.](website-images/4-Candlestick.jpg)